SMS Seydlitz: Battle of the Gulf of Riga

-On 3 August 1915, Seydlitz, Moltke, and Von der Tann were transferred to the Baltic with I Reconnaissance Group (AG) to participate in a planned foray into the Riga Gulf.
+On 3 August 1915, Seydlitz, Moltke, and Von der Tann were transferred to the Baltic with I Scouting Group to participate in a planned foray into the Riga Gulf.
 The intention was to destroy the Russian naval forces in the area, including the pre-dreadnought Slava, and to use the minelayer Deutschland to block the entrance to Moon Sound with naval mines.
 The German forces, under the command of Hipper, included the four Nassau and four Helgoland-class battleships, the battlecruisers Seydlitz, Moltke, and Von der Tann, and a number of smaller craft.
 Throughout the operation, Seydlitz and the other two battlecruisers remained in the Baltic and provided cover for the assault into the Gulf of Riga.
+They were to prevent any Russian naval reinforcements from interfering in the operation.

+On 10 August, the battlecruisers spotted a Russian armored cruiser in the distance, which proved to be Bayan.
+Von der Tann briefly engaged the cruiser, but before Seydlitz joined the action, a German torpedo boat signaled a submarine sighting, which caused the Germans to abruptly break off the engagement.
+The next morning, the ships arrived off Danzig to replenish coal.
+I Scouting Group was again off station on 16 August; over the following days, the Germans repeatedly spotted submarines in the area.
+Early on 19 August, one of these submarines hit Moltke with a torpedo, which prompted Hipper to take his ships back to Danzig to evaluate the damage to the ship.
+That vessel was sent for repairs, while Seydlitz and Von der Tann returned to operations off the Gulf of Riga.
+The two battlecruisers and their escorts operated in the area on 21 August, but departed later that evening for Kiel.

 Following the operation, Seydlitz and the other heavy units of the High Seas Fleet returned to the North Sea.
 On 11–12 September, Seydlitz and the rest of I Scouting Group covered a minefield laying operation off Terschelling.
+Another sweep into the North Sea took place on 23–24 October in the direction of Esbjerg, which again ended without encountering enemy forces.
 On 24 November, the ship ran aground in the Kaiser Wilhelm Canal, but was quickly refloated.
 On 4 December, while exiting the Kaiser Wilhelm Canal, Seydlitz became entangled in one of the net barriers.
 Divers had to remove the tangled nets from the starboard screws.
+Seydlitz was present on 3–4 March 1916 for the first major operation conducted Vizeadmiral (Vice Admiral) Reinhard Scheer, the new commander of the High Seas Fleet.